-36. A security granted by the First Nation must be signed by a councillor designated by the Council and by either the Director of Operations or the Director of Finance and Administration.
+36. A security granted by the First Nation must be signed by a councillor designated by the Council and the director of finance.

 DIVISION 4 - Risk Management

 Management of Business Activity

 - 37.(1) If the First Nation intends to carry out for-profit activities, the Council must establish policies and procedures respecting the limitation or management of the risks associated with the First Nation carrying on those activities. - (2) The Council may approve the First Nation carrying on for-profit activities in accordance with the policies and procedures established by the Council.